 Today, you can pick up a pair of Air Jordans for around $145 on average.
 But you could easily pay a lot more.
 MJ’s first-ever Air Jordans sold for $560,000 at auction in 2020, for example.
 The most expensive Jordans ever, however, are Drake’s custom OVO X Air Jordans, made of solid gold and worth $2 million.

 Air Jordans: design and signature style

 What makes Air Jordans so unique?
-What specific details make all Jordans iconic and recognisable?
+What specific details make all Jordans iconic and recognizable?

 Some of the features that have contributed to making Air Jordans such a pivotal part of sneaker culture include the Jumpman logo, a silhouette of Michael Jordan leaping through the air.
 There’s also the clear rubber sole, as originally found on the Air Jordan V, and the loop at the back of the shoe that makes it easy to get on and off.

 Patent leather is a common addition to many Jordans, a feature specifically requested by Michael Jordan himself.
 He wanted a shoe he could wear with a suit as well as on the court.